Who wins the Mikal Bridges vs. Cade Cunningham matchup in tonight's game?

 Mikal Bridges vs. Cade Cunningham and the Detroit Pistons: Stats, Projections and Game Preview

-Cade Cunningham and the Detroit Pistons (2-26) meet Mikal Bridges and the Brooklyn Nets (13-15) at Barclays Center in Brooklyn, New York on Saturday, December 23, tipping off at 7:30 PM ET.
+Mikal Bridges' Brooklyn Nets (14-15) take to the road to play Cade Cunningham and the Detroit Pistons (2-27) at Little Caesars Arena on Tuesday, December 26.
+It tips off at 7:00 PM ET.

 Buy Tickets for This Game on Ticketmaster!